They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 I’m going to tell you where they really come from, what they’ve been through, and why their culture is completely fascinating— and nothing like what you’ve probably heard.

-But to do that, I have to take you back to the beginning.
+But to do that, I have to tell you this story from the very beginning.

 The Roma originally come from northwestern India — probably somewhere in the area of Rajasthan or Punjab; it’s hard to pinpoint, because the Romani historical tradition is all oral, and this was around 1,500 years ago.